Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 What games can my daughter play at her 12th birthday?

-By Abigail from Brunswick, OH
+By abigail faith from Brunswick, OH

 I am having a birthday party for my almost 8 year old daughter.
 Both girls and boys are invited.
 We are holding it at a park and I need ideas for games.
 I need them to be cheap and I need them fast as I have till Friday to do this.
 I am making pinatas.
 The party is going to be 2 hours long.